A COMPLAINT to the Building Commission has led to the Building Services Board cautioning a North Fremantle building partnership.

 Mark Desmond Tilbury and Susan Vaughane Tilbury, trading as Mark Tilbury Home Improvements, received the caution after the $136,370 renovation of a Willetton home in 2010.

-The Building Services Board heard that the renovations were delayed because of a number of defects that needed fixing and that the project had not made practical completion until April 2012.
+The Building Services Board heard the renovations were delayed because some defects needed fixing and the project had not made practical completion until April 2012.

-Even then, the owner found more faults and defects, submitting a workmanship complaint in February 2014.
+Even then, the owner found more faults and defects and submitted a workmanship complaint in February 2014.

 The building commissioner ordered the pair to return $2479.32 to the homeowners in August 2015, before the State Administrative Tribunal made them pay another $9928.12 in February.